 Additionally, there are approximately 400,000 owner-operator truck drivers in the United States, and on average they operate vehicles that are over ten years old.
 When you have been hit by one of these individuals it can be difficult to determine who the actual at-fault parties are and accordingly, the sources of liability in your case.

 Despite an accident that involves one driver, there may be negligence and poor practice on an organizational level of the driver’s contracting company, which also contributed to the dangerous circumstances leading to your event.
 The Carrollton truck accident lawyers at Thompson Law will do the work for you to make sure all those liable for your accident are held accountable.
 Call us today for a FREE CASE REVIEW!

 Texas law puts no limits or caps on your pain and suffering.
 This means that you can get substantial compensation if you seek legal assistance and file for a claim.
 Compensation is your right, and we’ll do whatever we can to help you get the amount that you deserve.

-At Thompson Law, we understand your pain and know that no amount of cash can compensate for your health or the loss of a loved one in a car accident.
+At Thompson Law, we understand your pain and know that no amount of cash can compensate for your health or the loss of a loved one in a truck accident.
 However, by filing a claim against the party responsible for the accident, it can:

 We provide truck wreck victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
 Our Carrollton truck accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.